Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 Instance Mapping
 ................

-With WOOPER, which focuses on multi-agent systems, all **instances** of a class are mapped to Erlang processes (one WOOPER instance is exactly one Erlang process).
+With WOOPER, which focuses on multi-agent systems, all **active instances** of a class are mapped to Erlang processes (one WOOPER instance is exactly one Erlang process).

 They are therefore, in UML parlance, *active objects* (each has its own thread of execution, they may apparently "live" simultaneously [#]_).

-.. [#] For some uses, such a concurrent feature (with *active* instances) may not be needed, in which case one may deal also with purely *passive* instances (as Erlang terms, not Erlang processes).
+.. [#] For some uses, such a concurrent feature (with *active* instances) may not be needed, in which case one may prefer dealing with purely *passive* instances (implemented as mere Erlang *terms* instead of Erlang *processes*).

 	   To anticipate a bit, instead of using ``new/N`` (returning the PID of a new process instance looping over its state), one may rely on ``new_passive/N``, returning to the caller process an opaque term corresponding to the initial state of a new passive instance, a term that can be then stored and interacted upon at will.

+Such an instance process simply loops over its state forever, waiting for incoming method calls and processing them one after the other.

 Instance State